chamilad/chamilad.github.io/source/_posts/2015-03-22-apache-stratos-cartridge-agent-life-cycle-walkthough.markdown

 With this knowledge at hand, let us dive in to the walkthrough right away.

 ## Created
 When the application is deployed after creating the Cluster Monitors for each cluster of Cartridges, Cloud Controller issues instance creation requests to the IaaS via JClouds.
-The instance state at the moment is "CREATED".
+The instance state at the moment is `CREATED`.

 ## Initialized
-When the instance creation is complete, the IP addresses are assigned, and the instance starts execution, the status changes to "INITIALIZED".
+When the instance creation is complete, the IP addresses are assigned, and the instance starts execution, the status changes to `INITIALIZED`.
 The init scripts are executed and the Puppet agent downloads and applies the related Puppet manifests to the instance.
 Puppet is also responsible for starting the Cartridge Agent process.
 In the earlier releases, Puppet additionally started the service processes, for example Tomcat server etc. However, in the new release it is the responsibility of the Cartridge Agent to check and start the service processes.
 To achieve this, a Cartridge Agent plugin has to be written which will start the process.

 The reason to move the responsibility of starting the service to the Cartridge Agent was to make sure that the services would not be starting without artifact distribution succeeding for repository based Cartridge types such as Tomcat, PHP or WSO2 Identity Server.
 For example, for a Tomcat instance, starting the Tomcat server without the repository artifacts not cloned in to the `webapps` folder, does not make any sense.
 Therefore, the service should not be up and the Cartridge Agent will not be publishing the InstanceActivatedEvent to the message broker.